Sport in India: Athletics

 Neeraj Chopra is a 2020 Summer Olympics gold medalist, Diamond league 2022 champion, and a World Athletics Championship 2022 medalist in javelin throwing.

 The Athletics Federation of India (AFI) is the national governing body of athletics in India.
 India is not a major competitor in athletics.
-Very few Indian athletes have won medals and championships at international competitions.
-As of 28 October 2022, India has won three medals in the Summer Olympics.
+As of 2024, India has won four medals in the Summer Olympics.

 Norman Pritchard was the first Indian Olympic athlete.
 He won an Olympic medal for India as a sprinter and won two silver medals in the 200m sprint and 200m hurdle track and field event at the 1900 Summer Olympics.
 Neeraj Chopra won the first Olympic gold medal in track and field for India at the 2020 Summer Olympics, also winning a medal in the javelin throw event.

 Anju Bobby George won the bronze medal in the women's long jump at the 2003 World Championships in Athletics in Paris.
 She became the first Indian athlete to win a medal in a World Championships in Athletics, jumping 6.7 m in 2010.
 For 52 years, Milkha Singh was the only athlete to win an individual gold medal at a Commonwealth Games; however, at the 2010 Commonwealth Games, Krishna Punia won the women's discus throw gold medal for India and was the first Indian woman to be a gold medalist in athletics at the Commonwealth Games.
 At the 2014 Commonwealth Games, Vikas Gowda won the Men's Discus Throw gold medal.

 Hima Das is the only Indian track athlete to win a medal at any World Athletics global event.
 She won the gold medal in Women's 400 metres at the 2018 IAAF World U20 Championships in Tampere, Finland, on 12 July 2018, clocking at a time of 51.46 seconds.
 She is the second gold medalist in athletics at the IAAF World U20 Championships after Chopra, who won men's javelin throw gold at 2016 IAAF World U20 Championships by setting the world junior record with a throw of 86.48 m.
 Chopra later won gold in the men's javelin throw at the 2018 Commonwealth Games.
 In 2020, at the Tokyo Olympics, he became the first Indian athlete to win an Olympic gold medal in men's javelin throw.
 (Note: Neeraj Chopra was also the first Asian to win an Olympic gold medal in Javelin throw.)
 At the 2016 Summer Olympics, Lalita Babar became the first Indian athlete since 1984 to reach the Olympics finale in the event of the Women's 3000 metres steeplechase.
 Before her, P.T.
 Usha reached the finale of the Women's 400 metres hurdles at the 1984 Summer Olympics.